markflemingtennis/tennis-blog/content/posts/five-strategies-for-winning-from-the-baseline.md

 ## Hit To The Opponent's Weakness

+* As we progress or are facing and opponent with the ability to keep as many shots in play as we can, a second strategy is to assess the opponent's weakness and direct our shots there.
-(As you progress hit your forehand to their backhand).
+* (As you progress hit your forehand to their backhand).

 ## Hit The Ball Crosscourt